 Keep a Sleep Journal

 If you suspect that you have sleep problems, tracking your sleep and wake hours can help you recognize that problem.
-Sometimes, having sleep problems are not a result of a sleep disorder but because of your sleep habits.
-Drinking alcohol and caffeine before going to sleep or having a bad sleep hygiene can keep you from sleeping well and on time.
+Sometimes, having sleep problems is not a result of a sleep disorder but because of your sleep habits.
+Drinking alcohol and caffeine before going to sleep or having poor sleep hygiene can keep you from sleeping well and on time.

 Keeping track of everything using a sleep journal helps you see which areas you should improve and which routines affect your sleep.
 Tracking your sleep habits can also motivate and encourage you in following the correct sleep routine.

-It is important to reward yourself as soon as you reach your goals.
+It is important to reward yourself whenever you make progress toward reaching your goals.
 To keep your mental and physical health in order, you should reward yourself.
-Rewards can keep you motivated and feel good.
-A case study conducted by Tippet and Kluvers posit that rewards are motivators for employees.
+Rewards can keep you motivated.
+A case study conducted by Tippet and Kluvers showed that rewards are motivators for employees.
 With a reward for reaching your goals, you feel more motivated to reach them.

 Plan a healthy reward once you reach your sleep goals.
 This motivator can be a movie or spa treat, or you can also take a day off at the end of the week and go on a short trip to a beach.

 Having a motivator will help you achieve your goal.
-Since everyone is mentally wired to enjoy and aim for rewards after doing things, rewarding yourself at the end of the day can keep you motivated.
+Since we are mentally wired to enjoy and aim for rewards, rewarding ourselves at the end of the day can keep us motivated.

-The most important factor of rewiring your brain is to stay consistent.
-The regularity of your sleep routines and habits is what will help your biological clock function to stay at its peak.
+The most important factor in rewiring your brain is to stay consistent.
+The regularity of your sleep routine and habits is what will help your biological clock function to stay at its peak.